 I conducted doctoral research on the Visitor Experience at museum exhibitions mediated with mobile Augmented Reality technology.

 My Ph.D. in Digital Media focused on the Visitor Experience with Augmented Reality (AR).
 The technology, which has a range of applications, has been the subject of experimentation by museums with promises of transforming the traditional mode of interaction between visitors and collections.
 Its main feature of superimposing virtual content onto the surrounding physical environment has the potential to merge the observational and interpretational aspects of experiencing an object or a cultural site.
 AR introduces interactive audiovisual content, delivered in a novel and captivating way, and affords the coexistence of traditional and contemporary providing flexibility to suit different audience preferences.

-The case study for the research was Skin & Bones, an AR mobile app that I helped produce, design and created content for.
+The case study for the research was Skin & Bones, an AR mobile app that I helped produce, design and create content for.
 A technology advanced tool to engage the visitors to the Bone Hall at the Smithsonian’s National Museum of Natural History, with animal anatomy and evolution.
 Skin & Bones was the recipient of a prestigious Gold MUSE Award for Games and Augmented Reality and has received considerable attention from the media.
 Learn more about Skin & Bones. and see some of the 3D models created for the AR experiences.